 Automated Data Compliance

 Our Toolbox allows you in an easy and automated way, to identify personal and sensitive data in all sorts of data sources.
+Not just Office documents – but even in .pdf documents and identification of text in pictures – like .jpg of passports, credit cards and driver licenses.

 You can define specific data polices and rules how to handle the non-compliant data and identify key documents types (e.g. salary slips, job application, travel documents) that you handle in your organization.